Manitary/WotLK-LogParser/README.md

 It may become deprecated as soon as WotLK Classic is released, except for private servers that run the original WotLK.

-## 0.5.4
+## 0.5.5
 New:
-* Display a bar visualisation of damage and healing meters
-* Improve graphics across all meters and death log
+* Add spec icon to the unit selection menu
+* The death log now filter deaths based on the selected unit.
+Visualising the death recap still requires interaction with the displayed table

 Bugfix:
-* The death log now behaves properly when multiple events are registered with the same timestamp
-* Unassigned pets are now displayed appropriately in global damage and healing meters
+* Opening more than one parse in the same session does not longer result in unwanted behaviour of the application
+* The currently selected unit no longer resets when selecting a different meter or encounter (provided it is still a suitable unit)
+* The currently select unit now resets when opening another parse, even in the case of a valid unit

 ----